 Both doctors’ clinics and their patients can gain from using an electronic medical record system.
 There are five main types of positive effects that patients and healthcare providers alike should expect to see from widespread EMR use.

-These are the improvements you can see in patients’ outcomes:
+These are the improvements that have been noted in patient outcomes:

 - Better care for patients during their entire hospital stay.